|Invertebrate news 2011|

 |In most cases, clicking on the photos will link to larger images or related pages|

-some huge numbers of both 7-spot and Harlequin Ladybirds
+numbers of 7-spot and Harlequin Ladybirds

 Harlequins were particularly attracted to the light trunks of Beech trees on site, whilst 7-spots were found on virtually all types of vegetation at or near ground level.